udayyyy-09/QuizForm/README.md

 ### 📊 **Progress Tracking**
 - Displays a **scoreboard** at the end of each quiz.
+- User can check their last quiz attempts to check their wrong questions and can work upon it.

 ### 🎁 **Bonus Challenges**
 - Saves quiz history using **IndexedDB**.